 I always thought that the song 'Let it be' was telling us to ‘leave it alone’ - but actually I think it was telling us to ‘Let it (just) be’.
 This does not mean being resigned to negative experiences, feelings or sensations, but instead to actively and intentionally cultivate acceptance of whatever it is.

 Our instructor read us a poem that he said he felt emphasised how this acceptance differs from resignation.
-It was called The Guest House and you can read it here.
+It was called The Guest House.
 The idea that we should meet every experience ‘at the door laughing’ and not force any to turn away is suggesting quite a different relationship to our experiences than we are used to - especially for those of us with depression.

 The mouse in the maze